wxxthiq/text-mining-relation-extraction/README.md

 # Comparative Analysis of SVM-BERT and CNN-BERT in Relation Extraction

-This repository contains the project for the Text Mining course, which implements and compares two different models for relation extraction on the FewRel dataset.
+This repository contains the project for the Text Mining elective, which implements and compares two different models for relation extraction on the FewRel dataset.

 ## 👥 Group Members